Your shortlist

 What does a care plan include?

 Care plans set out the type of care and support a person needs.
-They are regularly reviewed to ensure your loved one is always receiving the best support possible.
-Read more about care plans.
+They are regularly reviewed to ensure your loved one is always has the opportunity to make decisions about their care Read more about care plans.

-When your loved one approaches their final days, their care plan may also incorporate any advance care planning they have arranged, which will include their wishes around the pain relief they receive, treatments they don’t want to have and who is granted power of attorney to make decisions for them.
-It might also include where and how they’d like to receive care.
+When your loved one approaches their final days, their care plan will incorporate any advance care planning they have arranged, which will include their wishes around the pain relief they receive, treatments they don’t want to have and who is granted power of attorney to make decisions for them.
+End of life care plans can also include information about where they would like to receive care, religious needs, who they would like present and whether they want any special music playing or a special drink.

-We’re passionate about supporting families and will provide all you need stay with your loved one and focus on them.
+We’re passionate about supporting families whose loved ones are receiving end of life care, too.
+When the time comes, we’ll provide all you need stay with your loved one and focus on them.
 Many of our homes will offer practical and emotional support for families after a loved one’s death, too.
 Get in touch with your local care home to find out more.

 What are the 5 priorities of end of life care?

-As set out by the NHS, there are five important priorities for the care and support people receive in the last days and hours of their life.
+As set out by the NHS, there are five important priorities to think about concerning the care and support people receive in the last days and hours of their life.

 These include: